Hephaestus-Arm/HephaestusArm2/README.md

 	sudo apt-get install software-properties-common
 	sudo add-apt-repository "deb http://ppa.launchpad.net/mad-hephaestus/commonwealthrobotics/ubuntu bionic main" -y sudo apt-get update
-	sudo apt-get install bowlerstudio curl git putty  zip unzip lightdm sudo adduser $(whoami) dialout
+	sudo apt-get install bowlerstudio curl git putty  zip unzip lxdm sudo adduser $(whoami) dialout
 ```

-After running the commands above a menu should pop up allowing you to choose between lightdm and gdm3.Choose the lightdm option
+After running the commands above a menu should pop up allowing you to choose between lxdm and gdm3.Choose the lxdm option

 If the menu does not pop up run.
 ```
-sudo dpkg-reconfigure lightdm
+sudo dpkg-reconfigure lxdm
 ```

 Restart your computer and you should see a slightly different login screen when you boot into Ubuntu.